davidwilliford99/davidwilliford99/README.md

 <hr />

 ## My Coding Journey
-<p>I started programming when I was around 19/20.
-I had grown up playing a lot of video games, producing eletronic musc, and was just always surrounded and consumed by technology.
+<p>I started programming when I was around 19 years old.
+Gorwing up, I played a lot of video games, produced eletronic musc, and was always surrounded and consumed by technology.
 I am a very curious person, and love to know how and why things work.
-I tinkered around with Python and C++ at first, mostly writing small scripts to solve math problems or perform simple terminal applications.
+I tinkered around with Python and C++ at first, mostly writing small scripts to perform math problems or make simple terminal applications.
 Then I began to create small applications and web pages, and that is really when I fell in love with programming.
-Nothing is more satisfying than building a working application peice by peice, and seeing it all come together.
+This is when I decided to pursue computer science.
 I switched my majors from engineering to computer science, and I feel like I have finally found the major I belong in. </p>

+<p>Nothing is more satisfying than building a working application peice by peice, and seeing it all come together.</p>
 <hr />

 <div align=center>